everhusk/Self-Driving-Car-Engineering/P3 - Behavioral Cloning/README.md

 # **Behavioral Cloning**
+---
+### Overview

 Using image data and steering angles, use deep neural networks and convolutional neural networks to clone driving behavior.
 Train, validate and test the model using Keras.
 Then use this model to drive a car autonomously around a race track.
-[1]
----

-**Behavioral Cloning Project**

 The goals / steps of this project are the following:
 * Use the simulator to collect data of good driving behavior